Ili Rebellion: 1947 unrest

 The unpopular Governor Wu Zhongxin was replaced after the ceasefire with Zhang Zhizhong, who implemented pro-minority policies to placate the Uyghur population.
 Bai Chongxi, the Defense Minister of China and a Muslim, was considered for appointment in 1947 as Governor of Xinjiang, but the position was given instead to Masud Sabri, a pro-Kuomintang Uyghur who was anti-Soviet.
 Sabri was close to conservatives in the CC Clique of the Kuomintang and undid all of Zhang Zhizhong's pro-minority reforms, which set off revolts and riots among the Uyghurs in oases like Turfan.

-The Turkic (Uyghurs) were being subjected to Soviet propaganda.
+The Turkic (Uyghurs) were subjected to Soviet propaganda.

-In Ürümqi (Uyghur) Muslim women who married Han Chinese men were assaulted by hordes of (Uyghur) Muslims on 11 July 1947, and the women were seized and kidnapped by the hordes.
-Old (Uyghur) Muslim men forcibly married the women.
-In response to the chaos a curfew was placed at 11:00 p.m.
-The marriages between Muslim (Uyghur) women and Han Chinese men infuriated the Uyghur leader Isa Yusuf Alptekin.

-Ma Chengxiang, a Kuomintang Chinese Muslim general and the nephew of Ma Bufang, allegedly used his Chinese Muslim cavalry to butcher Uyghurs during an uprising in 1948 in Turfan.
-Ma Chengxiang was the commander of the 5th Cavalry Unit, which was stationed in Xinjiang.
-Over 60,000 soldiers were in the Ili army according to Gen. Sung.
-Achmad (Ehmetjan Qasim) was strongly against Masud Sabri becoming governor.
-Ehmetjan Qasim (Achmad-Jan), the Uyghur Ili leader, demanded that Sabri be sacked as governor as one of the conditions for his agreeing to visit Nanjing.
-All races in the Ili region were forcibly conscripted into the Uyghur Ili army except the Han.
-The Uyghurs and Soviets massacred Han living in Ili and drove them from the region.
+Ehmetjan Qasimi, the Uyghur Ili leader, was strongly against Masud Sabri becoming governor.
+Ehmetjan demanded that Sabri be sacked as governor as one of the conditions for his agreeing to visit Nanjing.
+All races in the Ili region were forcibly conscripted into the Uyghur Ili army, except the Han.
+The Uyghurs and Soviets massacred ethnic Han living in Ili and drove them from the region.